sparkflows/sparkflows-docs/docs/tutorials/time-series/Time-Series-Feature-Engineering.rst

 * Lag is used to make non-stationary data into stationary data.
 * Outliers are easily discernible on a lag plot.
-* acf and pacf plots are used to calcluate best lags.
+* Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots are used to calcluate best lags.

 **Lag one**